Best Colleges & Universities Louisiana 2022

 New Orleans, LA

 For a solid private college education mixed with down-home Catholic values, other schools can’t beat the University of Holy Cross.
 Unique among colleges in Louisiana, UHC is a ministry of the Marianites of Holy Cross, a Catholic monastic order of women who are dedicated to service.
 The Marianites of Holy Cross are committed to ensuring that UHC graduates are equipped with both the academic know-how and the moral fiber to excel at work and in life.

-With a total enrollment of 1,260 and a female-male ratio of 4:1, students can commit themselves wholly to their studies at UHC.
-The student-faculty ratio of 10:1 and average class size of 20 ensures that learners will get plenty of personalized attention.
+With a total enrollment of 755, students can commit themselves wholly to their studies at UHC.
+The student-faculty ratio of 10:1 and average class size of 20 ensure that learners will get plenty of personalized attention.
 With 65+ programs, attendees have an ample selection of majors to choose from.

 UHC awards bachelor’s, master’s, and Ph.D. degrees, along with professional certificates.
 The UHC Department of Nursing was awarded the Nightingale Award in 2014 for Nursing School of the Year.
 UHC offers a variety of online programs, as well as several student organizations like honor societies, professional organizations, and student clubs.